 Do I Really Need Binoculars for Safari?

-There are plenty of times you will get close to the animals anyways, but in many cases you won’t.
+There are plenty of times where you will get close to the animals anyways, but in many cases, you won’t.
 So binoculars are almost a MUST.
 Good safari binoculars definitely enhance your safari experience and allow you to see the animals up and close.
 Most tours will have one or even two shared pairs of cheap binoculars on board.
 But these are usually low quality, beaten-up binoculars and not that great for sharing among the passengers.
 If you want a good view and not miss the right moments because someone else is using the shared pair – it is highly recommended that you bring your own.

 What’s the Best Magnification for Safari Binoculars?